-Efficiency: Lower the dollar amount of educational loans students have sciences, education, aviation, music production and nursing.
+Efficiency: Lower the dollar amount of educational loans students have

 GOAL C: Provide instructional programs which meets the needs of the Delta region, State of Mississippi and bordering states.

 OBJECTIVE C.1.
 Provide academic programs at the undergraduate and graduate levels consistent with our mission, and our designation as a regional university.